DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Design

-\underline{Defender Prompt Initialization.} Prompts in $\mathcal{P}_{\text{def}}$ are constructed based on combinations of defensive strategies observed to activate LLM self-correction in \S~\ref{sec:self-correction}.
-These include: (PC1) not restricting output style; (PC2) explicitly instructing the model to verify the provided context; and (PC3) encouraging the use of real-world knowledge.
+\underline{Defender Prompt Initialization.} \emph{SCA-triggering prompts (STPs)} in $\mathcal{P}_{\text{def}}$ are constructed by combining commonly used prompt components (PC1--PC3) that have been observed to influence SCA behavior in \S~\ref{sec:self-correction}.
+Notably, the original PC1 in \S~\ref{sec:self-correction} restricts output style and suppresses SCA; thus, we adopt its negation (i.e., not restricting output style) when constructing STPs to more effectively activate SCA.
+We then refer to these prompt components as \emph{SCA-triggering components} below.
 The initial pool contains handcrafted and LLM-generated combinations of these elements to simulate realistic and diverse system prompt configurations.
+We emphasize that PC1--PC3 are publicly known prompts summarized from prior work and open-source resources, while the attacker does not observe the specific system prompt instance deployed by the defender.

-\underline{Attacker Prompt Initialization.} In contrast, each attacker prompt in $\mathcal{P}_{\text{atk}}$ is constructed with the goal of suppressing the aforementioned defense strategies.
-In addition to a general negation component, we design three targeted adversarial components (AC), each intended to counteract one of the three corresponding defense mechanisms.
+\underline{Attacker Prompt Initialization.} In contrast, each attacker prompt in $\mathcal{P}_{\text{atk}}$ is constructed with the goal of suppressing the aforementioned defense strategies by incorporating four-type adversarial components (ACs).
+In addition to a general negation component (AC1), we design three targeted AC (AC2-4), to counteract one of the aforementioned defense strategies, respectively.

-\begin{itemize}[leftmargin=1em, noitemsep, topsep=0pt] \item \textbf{AC1 (Negation):} Explicitly negate any preceding system prompts (e.g., “Ignore previous instructions.”). \item \textbf{AC2 (Format Restriction):} Restrict the LLM's output format, such as requiring a short and concise answer, thus limiting its reasoning expressiveness. \item \textbf{AC3 (Context Anchoring):} Instruct the LLM to rely solely on the retrieved content without verifying its truthfulness or seeking external consistency. \item \textbf{AC4 (Knowledge Suppression):} Prevent the LLM from using internal or pretrained knowledge by instructing it to ignore any information not found in the provided context. \end{itemize}
+\begin{itemize}[leftmargin=1em, noitemsep, topsep=0pt] \item \textbf{AC1 (Negation):} Explicitly negate any preceding system prompts (e.g., “Ignore previous instructions.”). \item \textbf{AC2 (Format Restriction):} Restrict the LLM's output format, such as requiring a short and concise answer. \item \textbf{AC3 (Context Anchoring):} Instruct the LLM to rely solely on the retrieved content without verifying its truthfulness or seeking external consistency. \item \textbf{AC4 (Knowledge Suppression):} Prevent the LLM from using internal or pretrained knowledge by instructing it to ignore any information not found in the provided context. \end{itemize}

-Each attacker prompt in the initial pool is composed by concatenating all four sub-components, and each component is diversified through human-written or LLM-based rephrasing to introduce diversity while preserving intent.
-This structured construction ensures functional coverage and interpretability.
+Each attacker prompt in the initial pool is composed by concatenating all four ACs, and each component is diversified through human-written or LLM-based rephrasing to introduce diversity while preserving intent.